by Ed Piotrowski and CarPreview staff

-Note that driving impressions and other subjective conclusions in this review are based on road tests of the 2020 Toyota Corolla.
-In areas where the ’21 might be different, we reserve judgment.
+Note that driving impressions and other subjective conclusions in this review are based on road tests of 2020 Corollas furnished by Toyota.
+Where the ’21s might be different, we reserve judgment.

 Should I wait for the 2021 Corolla or buy the 2020?

 If the notion of a performance Corolla gets you stoked, wait to see if the GR materializes for ‘21.
 Recognize, however, that some sources say a GR addition is more likely for model-year 2022.
 And of course, the pandemic is disrupting every automaker’s plans, so release dates for ’21 and ’22 models of all types may well be disrupted.

 Corolla’s usual customer base should stick with a 2020 model.
 You’d get a car that won’t be altered for 2021.
 You’d sidestep any model-year price inflation for essentially an unchanged car.
 And you’d enjoy pandemic-related discounts and incentives that might not be in place when the 2021 models do roll out.